 - Testimony from vocational and economic experts about the impact of your injury on your earning capacity and ability to work

-- Testimony from your spouse, children, parents, family members, neighbors, and other people about the effects of your injury on your life
+- Testimony from your spouse, children, parents, neighbors, and others about the effects of your injury on your life

-You should discuss your case with an experienced personal injury attorney in Georgia, Mississippi, or Tennessee to determine what kind of evidence you need to collect to build a strong case and prove your pain and suffering damages.
+You should discuss your case with an experienced personal injury attorney in Georgia, Mississippi, or Tennessee.
+An attorney can help to determine what kind of evidence you need to build a strong case.
+Gathering this evidence will help the attorney prove your pain and suffering damages.

-If you have been injured due to someone else’s negligence and believe that you are entitled to pain and suffering damages, do not hesitate to contact our attorneys at Howe.Law to go over the facts of your personal injury case and help you receive the compensation you deserve.
-Our personal injury lawyers are licensed to practice in Georgia, Mississippi, and Tennessee.
+Do you have an injury due to someone else’s negligence?
+Do believe that you are entitled to pain and suffering damages?
+Then don’t hesitate to contact our attorneys at Howe.Law.
+We will go over your personal injury case facts and help you receive the compensation you deserve.
+Our personal injury lawyers can practice in Georgia, Mississippi, and Tennessee.
 Schedule a free, no-obligation consultation with our attorneys by calling 844-876-4357.